bdeckard92/dupUT/01-Class-Content/04-Web-APIs/01-Activities/01-DOM-manipulation/README.md

 ## Hints

-* What DOM methods allow you to create an HTML element, add an HTML element, and add a specified attribute to an HTML element?
+* Which DOM methods allow you to create an HTML element, add an HTML element, and add a specified attribute to an HTML element?

-* What property allows you to set the text content of the specified node?
+* Which property allows you to set the text content of the specified node?

 ---
 © 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.